Wildcat Township, Tipton County, Indiana

 Wildcat Township is one of six townships in Tipton County, Indiana, United States.
-As of the 2010 census, its population was 1,421 and it contained 644 housing units.
+As of the 2020 census, its population was 1,260 (down from 1,421 at 2010) and it contained 589 housing units.

 History

 It was originally part of the Miami Indian reservation until 1847, when the land was available for purchase by white settlers.
 However, the area had begun to be settled by white squatters as early as 1845.
 Early farmers traveled to Lafayette to sell farm animals like hogs.
 Wheat was sold in Peru and settlers traveled as far as Perkinsville to have access to a mill.
-The earliest religious congregation in the township was founded in the mid 1800s, it was of Baptist denomination.
+The earliest religious congregation in the township, a Baptist denomination, was founded in the mid-nineteenth century.

 Geography

 According to the 2010 census, the township has a total area of 34.82 sqmi, of which 34.8 sqmi (or 99.94%) is land and 0.02 sqmi (or 0.06%) is water.

 Natural environment

 Historically, Wildcat Township is very flat.
 Prior to extensive white settlement, the area had forests with spicebush, dogwood, willow, elm, poplar, beech, sugar tree, ash, and linn.
 By the early 1900s, the majority of timber had been cut down.
 The soil is made of "deep, black vegetable mold," that sits on top of "impervious clay sub-soil" and is good for agriculture.